minkiml/NFM/README.md

 ```trainf
 sh ./Forecasting/scripts/ETTm.sh
 ```
-This will run NFM training on ETTm1 and ETTm2.
+- This will run NFM training on ETTm1 and ETTm2.
-The evaluation automatically follows after it.
+- The evaluation automatically follows after it.
-Note that, the .sh run script also contains "testing on different resolution outputs" which is also made after the evaluation on the conventional forecasting task.
+- The .sh run script also contains "testing on different resolution outputs" which is also made after the evaluation on the conventional forecasting task.

-Replace ETTm to others for training NFM on others.
+- Replace ETTm to others for training NFM on others.

 ### Classification
 To train NFM for classification task on raw SpeechCommand, do